input-output-hk/catalyst-forge/lib/project/README.md

-# Blueprint
+# Project

-The `blueprint` package provides the Go API code for loading blueprint files from a given directory.
+The `project` package provides the Go API code for loading projects from a given directory.
-It provides all necessary functionality to scan, load, and unify one or more blueprint files.
-Additionally, the `blueprint` package embeds the full schema for blueprint files.
+The package also embeds the full schema for blueprint files.
-Every blueprint loaded is automatically validated against the embedded schema.

 ## Usage

-### Loading Blueprint Files
+### Loading Projects

-The `BlueprintLoader` can be used to load blueprint files from a given path.
+The `ProjectLoader` can be used to load a project from a given path.
-By default, the loader performs the following:

-1. Walks the filesystem searching for `blueprint.cue` files
-   1. If the path is in a git repository, it walks up to the root of the repository
-   2. If the path is not in a git repository, it only searches the given path
-2. Loads and processes all found blueprint files (including things like injecting environment variables)
-3. Unifies all blueprint files into a single blueprint (including handling versions)
-4. Validates the final blueprint against the embedded schema

-The loader's `Decode` function can be used to get a `Blueprint` structure that represents the final unified blueprint.
-The following is an example that uses the loader to load blueprints:
+The following is an example that uses the loader to load a project:

 ```go
 package main